-- Lead, co-ordinate and manage research projects at the work unit, region, State and possibly the National levels, relevant to discipline and AHP evidence based practice and/or service improvement. - b) Develop and provide state-wide AHP education programs and resources. - c) Maintain a clinical caseload commensurate with education and research responsibilities.
+- a) Lead, co-ordinate and manage research projects at the work unit, region, and/or SA Health Local Health Network, SA Health Statewide Service, State and possibly the National levels, relevant to discipline and AHP evidence based practice and/or service improvement. - b) Develop and provide state-wide AHP education programs and resources. - c) Maintain a clinical caseload commensurate with education and research responsibilities.